thegreenwebfoundation/admin-portal/docs/installation.md

 Then, from the command line you can run:

-`devpod-cli up .`
+`devpod-cli up . --devcontainer-path .devcontainer/devpod.devcontainer.json `

+A vscode window will open in your browser, but there's a couple of caveats, compared to the easier "Github codespaces" version above.

+First, you'll need to run the setup script yourself, which installs tailwind, collects static assets, and runs dabase migrations:

+Open a terminal in vscode, and run: `just dev_setup_codespaces`.

+You may see "setting locale failed" warnings appear in the terminal - these can be safely ignored, but can be suppressed by using `zsh` instead of `bash` as your shell.

-A vscode window will open in your browser, from where you can run `just run_devserver` in a terminal, as described above in the "Github codespaces" section.
+from here on you can run `just run_devserver` in a terminal, as described above in the "Github codespaces" section.

 ### Installing just and installing uv